Skip to main content

 Available Rebates and Incentives in Colorado

-1. Xcel Energy Rebates: Up to $300 for high-efficiency gas inserts.
+1. Xcel Energy Rebates: Up to $300 on high-efficiency gas inserts.

-2. State Tax Credits: Homeowners may qualify for up to 10% of the installation cost as a tax credit.
+2. State Tax Credits: You may qualify for up to 10% of the install cost as a tax credit.

-3. Local Utility Programs: Many counties like Larimer and Weld provide additional rebates for switching to energy-efficient heating solutions.
+3. Local Utility Programs: Counties like Larimer and Weld often add rebates for switching to efficient heat.

 Top Benefits of Chimney Gas Inserts for Creosote Prevention